kalkspace/getraenkekasse-tablet-setup/README.md

 1. Low memory

-It only has 1GB of RAM making it challenging to run a browser + mete on it.
+It only has ~~1GB~~ THE NEW HAS 2GB of RAM making it challenging to run a browser + mete on it.

 2. 32Bit EFI